kitaharasetusna/MemInferenceAttack/README.md

 # MemInferenceAttack

 This repository is built to reproduce some membership inference attacks (MIAs)<br>
-It's written in Tensorflow 2.2.0<br>
+It's implemented using Tensorflow 2.2.0<br>

 ## Dataset
 Image dataset can be found in Tensorflow Datasets<br>